 Retinal Vessel Occlusion

 The retina is the light-sensitive layer at the back of the eye that is responsible for vision.
-Blood circulation to most of the retina's surface is through only one artery and only one vein.
+Blood circulation to most of the retina's surface is primarily through one artery and one vein.
 If either blood vessel or one of their smaller branches is blocked, blood circulation to the retina can be significantly disrupted.
 The blockage is called an occlusion.
-When this happens, the eye typically loses vision, often suddenly.
-The condition is painless.

 Retinal Artery Occlusion